x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ---
 localization_priority: Normal
-description: 'Summary: This article covers the most common questions asked by customers and administrators about using Outlook for iOS and Android with Exchange Online and Office 365.' ms.topic: conceptual
+description: Learn about the most common questions asked by customers and administrators about using Outlook for iOS and Android with Exchange Online and Office 365. ms.topic: conceptual
 author: mattpennathe3rd
 ms.author: v-mapenn
 ms.assetid: 747d4875-4b81-4b10-a206-fc2cbab83314
-title: Outlook Exchange Online FAQ, Outlook for iOS Exchange FAQ, Outlook for Android FAQ, Outlook for iOS security concerns, Outlook for Android security concerns, Outlook for iOS cloud architecture, Outlook for Android cloud architecture, Outlook app Office 365 architecture, Outlook app attachment faq, Outlook app contacts faq, Outlook app license faq ms.collection:
+title: Outlook for iOS and Android in Exchange Online: FAQ ms.collection:
 - exchange-online
 - M365-email-calendar